 No, really.
-The idea is that experimental hormone injections intended to stop the rabbits breeding, as an environmentally friendly form of pest control, actually causes them to become Giant Killer Bunny Rabbits.
+The idea is that experimental hormone injections, intended to stop the rabbits breeding as an environmentally-friendly form of pest control, actually cause them to become Giant Killer Bunny Rabbits.
 One dosed-up bunny escapes into the wild and starts breeding with the local population.
 Suddenly there are hordes of Giant Killer Bunny Rabbits running around, and it's all very ironic.
 Or something.

 Eventually, Our Heroes drive the 'shambling hordes' over some electrified train tracks, and the viewer is left to imagine them spending the rest of their lives trying to convince people of how brave they were, saving the world from Thumper.

 Interestingly, this movie was famously not featured on Mystery Science Theater 3000, despite the show having mentioned it a couple of times, indicating that its creators were aware of it.
 One can only assume they could not resolve the licensing issues (with a much more prominent studio than is usual among their targets)... or else they thought it would be just too easy.
 Although it did get the RiffTrax treatment.